 Our core values are evident beyond Chambers.
 Collectively and individually we are involved with and support a range of initiatives, charities and causes.
 Here are a few examples:

-- Jeremy Johnson QC is a Trustee of the Free Representation Unit (FRU) and a number of our barristers volunteer and/or make donations to FRU and the Bar Pro Bono Unit (BPBU);
+- Jeremy Johnson QC is a Trustee of the Free Representation Unit (FRU) and a number of our barristers volunteer and/or make donations to FRU and to Advocate (formerly known as the Bar Pro Bono Unit);

 - We take part in the London Legal Walk to raise funds for the organisations assisted by The London Legal Support Trust;